hclpandv/my-devops-learning/README.md

 - Postman installed (use for testing the API)
 <br/>

-## Dockerfile
+## Dockerfile explained
 ```
-From continuumio/miniconda3
+From python:3.6.4-slim-jessie
 ```
-- This docker image is using continuumio/miniconda3 as the base image with python 3 pre-installed.
-You can choose to start with other Linux images and install python 3 on top.
+- The docker image built for this API is based on the published python 3.6.4 docker image.
 <br />

 ```